Home

 Resin inclusions add sparkle and color to your resin jewelry.

-Resin jewelry molds can be easily purchased or made from rubber compounds.
+Jewelry molds can be easily purchased or made from rubber compounds.

 Resin finishing techniques are applied to cured resin to obtain the finished product.

-Resin Jewelry Tools basic tools for fitting jewelry findings and metal to resin jewelry.
+Epoxy Jewelry Tools basic tools for fitting jewelry findings and metal to resin jewelry.

 Domed image pendant tutorial.
 Easy to make resin filled pendant.